Whether it’s an executive suite from a fancy hotel, a friend’s pod or a high-end lounge, certain elements add up to the warmth of an area.

 As pointed out above, buying an area rug online may be too risky.
 First, you won’t have a personal feel of the item which is a very important step.
 Moreover, there are some fake merchants online who’d send you a bogus version or just disappear with your money.

-Look under the terms and condition to see if the online rug seller offers a money back guarantee for orders that did not arrive or for damaged products.
+Look under the terms and conditions to see if the online rug seller offers a money-back guarantee for orders that did not arrive or for damaged products.